Economy of Morocco: Mining

-Construction sector

-The construction and real estate sectors are also a part of the investment boom in the country.
-Increasing public investment in ports, housing development projects, and roads as well as the boom in the tourism sector have been a big shot in the arm for the construction sector.
-The rise in construction activities and efforts to improve infrastructure are creating many opportunities for public-private partnerships.
-The real estate sector has also been seeing record investments.
-In fact, Morocco is being touted as the most popular retirement destination among Europeans because it is inexpensive compared to other European tourist destinations.
-Most of the demand in Morocco is for moderate housing, and a decrease in lending rates has made home-ownership easier.

 Services

 Services, including government and military expenditures, account for about one-fourth of Morocco's GDP.
 Government spending accounts for fully half of the service economy, despite an ongoing effort on the part of the government to sell much of its assets to private concerns.
 Since the mid-1980s tourism and associated services have been an increasingly significant sector of the Moroccan economy and by the late 1990s had become Morocco's largest source of foreign currency.

 During that time the Moroccan government committed significant resources – by way of loans and tax exemptions – to the development of the tourist industry and associated services.
 The government also made direct capital investments in the development of the service sector, but since the early 1990s it has begun to divest itself of these properties.
 Several million visitors enter Morocco yearly, most of them from Europe.
 Tourists also arrive from Algeria, the United States, and East Asia, mainly Japan.